xperimex/xperimex.github.io/_posts/2023-08-28-real-induction.md

 So now if we run into a limit case like before, we say it must be in our set, and that gives us a new case to continue performing real induction on.
 One other thing to note is that I tweaked our second condition (RI 2) to be closer to the strong form of induction from before to highlight there is an equivalent analogy in real induction.
 I also changed (RI 2) to be a closed interval, as our new (RI 3) allows us to do that.
 If a set $S$ satisfies (RI 1–3), we say $S$ is **inductive**.

 So **real induction isn't all that different from what we're used to already**.
 Instead of natural numbers being our cases, intervals are.
 We start with a base case, and slowly show our claim holds on new intervals until we end up showing that from combining all those intervals, the claim actually holds for all real numbers.

+You might be wondering how this is at all useful.
+Particularly because of (RI 2): we no longer have a concrete $k+1$ we can work with in our proofs.
+Instead, we're stuck with this weird existence proof we have to find that doesn't seem tangible at all in practice.
+That's what I, at least, thought at first.
+Fortunately, much of real analysis has built into their definitions this same ambiguous existence-of-a-number that we can leverage (as you'll see).

 Earlier I pointed out how we might run into the "issue" of only proving a claim for the interval $[0,1)$, but sometimes that's exactly what we want as opposed to showing something for all reals.
 We can slightly modify our method of induction just by limiting our choices of possible elements: